-35.1 Overview of JDBC DMS Metrics
+37.1 Overview of JDBC DMS Metrics

 DMS metrics enable application and system developers to measure and export customized performance metrics for specific software components.

 All DMS metrics are available in the following DMS-enabled JAR files:

-- ojdbc6dms.jar
+- ojdbc8dms.jar

-- ojdbc6dms_g.jar
+- ojdbc8dms_g.jar

-- ojdbc7dms.jar
+- ojdbc11dms.jar

-- ojdbc7dms_g.jar
+- ojdbc11dms_g.jar

 Any other JDBC JAR files do not generate any DMS metrics.
-The metrics generated in Oracle Database 12c Release 1 (12.1) are different from 10.2, 10.1, 9.2, and earlier versions of Oracle JDBC as it makes no attempt to retain compatibility with earlier versions.
+The metrics generated in Oracle Database 21c are different from the metrics generated for earlier versions of Oracle JDBC as it makes no attempt to retain compatibility with earlier versions.
 There are also no compatibility modes.
-A system that is dependent on the exact details of the DMS metrics generated by earlier versions of JDBC may have unexpected behavior when processing the metrics generated by Oracle JDBC 12c.
+A system that is dependent on the exact details of the DMS metrics generated by earlier versions of JDBC may have unexpected behavior when processing the metrics generated by Oracle JDBC 21c.
 This is by design and cannot be changed.